thycotic/dsv-docs/product/cli-ref/home.md

 ### Delete

-To `delete` a Hame value, simply specify its name.
+To `delete` a Home value, simply specify its name.

 ``` bash
 dsv home delete secret1